SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 when learning is on, a justification is not needed since the chunk will provide the correct support.)

-Justifications use all the components described in the following sections and are even affected by the current chunk settings.
+Justifications use all the components described in the previous sections and are even affected by the current chunk settings.
 You can even print justifications out like other rules.
 The only differences between chunks and justifications are: